-Regent Hotels was purchased by IHG in early 2018, and needed to be migrated to their platforms.
-However, trying to weave the storied past of an iconic brand on lackluster platforms led to a similarly lackluster user experience
+IHG purchased Regent Hotels in early 2018.
+However, trying to weave the storied past of an iconic brand onto an archaic Adobe platform led to a lackluster user experience.

-Translate the complexities and opulence of this historic institution into a web experience that matches their new-found ambition to once again re-define luxury travel.
+Translate the complexities and opulence of this historic institution into a web experience that matches their ambition: to once again re-define luxury travel.

 Hotel websites, for the most part, all function the same.
 The user is presented with a set of forms detailing where, when, and for how long they'd like to travel, and from there are herded through a flow of hotel options, room types, payment prompts, and so forth.
 Geared towards the everyday consumer, this functional flow, while varied in it's execution, is almost always nothing more than pedestrian.

 The Regent user is not an everyday consumer, and pedestrian is not a word associated with their livelihood.
 Regent's target market is the hyper-elite; oil executives, pop stars, literal royalty, and so on.
 These people don't make their own hotel bookings; they have assistants, agents, or butlers for that.
 So, what does a hotel website look like if its primary user doesn't actually book their own stay?
 In a survey of test subjects using Regents legacy site, we identified three key pain points that needed improvement:

 While the properties themselves may be on the forefront of opulence, the website is not currently representative of that level of luxury.
 Dated methods of displaying content, multiple typos, and a lackluster navigational experience lead to a less-than-luxurious feel.
 Also, the site makes use of the actual word "Luxury" in numerous instances, significantly diminishing the impact of the words true meaning.